cartex10/DMH/README.md

   - PP

 ## Planned Features
+- Adding creatures to initiative
-- Adding Creatures to Initiative
+- Adding Pictures to saved creatures
 - Dynamic condition tracking
 - Showing which damage immunities, invulnerabilities, and resistances a creature has
 - Editting previously saved creatures